 I've been adding flowers swirling around in my paintings lately.
 At first it was for pure design, and I knew it meant something to me...but I couldn't verbalize it.
 But, after meeting two strong young women lately, Anastasia (the artist) and Danielle (the horse instructor), I know, now, that it means letting go of your fears, doubts and insecurities to just fly away with the wind.

+So, I'll continue on my long journey with this painting, and not get defeated.
+I let it develop on it's own and take me down all those scary roads...even though I didn't plan for those roads.
 I don't think I've ever had a painting come out exactly like I had preplanned it.
 You can choose to fight and struggle with those turns...or accept them.
 Most of the time...I accept them now and leave it in the Universe's hands.
 And...it always turns out better than what I had preplanned.

 Maybe it wasn't meant for me to know I was an artist at such a young age.
 Having acceptance, and preplanning my life might have taken me down many different roads.